 Why do only my best ‘X’ number of wins count in any given week instead of all of my wins?

 Using countable wins levels the cosmic scales, so-to-speak.
 Not every team has the opportunity to play 20+ matches against top-50 opponents (often dependent on the conference).
 Countable wins account for that by only counting up to your 10 best wins, so teams can pick up points in their non-conference schedule if there aren’t many points to be won within their conference.

 Why is a team with a significantly lower winning percentage ranked above me?

 The ITA Collegiate Tennis Rankings sponsored by Tennis-Point algorithm provides a picture of the quality of your best wins, averaged against your losses.
-In essence, there’s “more than one way to skin a cat.”
 Two teams can arrive at a very similar place by two very different methods.
 One can avoid picking up many losses, with a lot of average quality wins, while the other can pick up a lot of losses, but have enough very high quality wins to balance it out.

-Player “X” has a UTR/ITF/ATP/WTA ranking or rating that would place them among the top 20 collegiate players within their division and gender, yet they are not currently ranked in the ITA rankings.
+Player “X” has a WTN/ITF/ATP/WTA ranking or rating that would place them among the top 20 collegiate players within their division and gender, yet they are ranked lowly or not currently ranked at all within the ITA rankings.
 Why?

 Understanding Committee-Based Rankings (Used by DI, DII, DIII, NAIA & JUCO)

-For DI & DII, the ITA utilizes regional and national committees, composed of coaches representing each region, to determine rankings leading up to the first computerized rankings (end of the fall season for singles and doubles, after National Team Indoors for teams).
-DIII, NAIA, & JUCO utilize regional and national committees throughout the entire season to generate their rankings.
+For DI, DII, & NAIA the ITA utilizes regional and national committees, composed of coaches representing each region, to determine rankings leading up to the first computerized rankings (end of the fall season for singles and doubles, after National Team Indoors for teams).
+DIII & JUCO utilize regional and national committees throughout the entire season to generate their rankings.

 How do Fall Preseason National Rankings work (DI Only)?